 We organized one of Port Moody’s biggest-ever rallies at City Hall in June 2016, and then we filled the public gallery to capacity again with passionate Park supporters in September of that year, when PoMo’s City Council debated a motion to permanently remove the road right-of-way through Bert Flinn.

-In the many months since then, however, the City’s study has gotten off to a slow start, and its completion date – sometime in 2018 – remains unclear.
-Meanwhile, the planned traffic corridor through Bert Flinn remains on the books, and the Park’s future remains at risk.
+More than a year has passed since then, and the City’s study has gotten off to a very slow start: its completion date sometime in 2018 remains unclear.
+Meanwhile, the anticipated road through Bert Flinn remains on the books and on all city maps of the Park.
+Bert Flinn’s future remains very much at risk.

-Help us press the City to get its alternate-route study done and then move decisively to keep cars forever out of Bert Flinn Park!
+Help us press the City to get its much-delayed study of route alternatives completed this year, and then move decisively to keep cars forever out of Bert Flinn Park!
 Please add your support to the petition below.

 BERT FLINN PARK TODAY